Please make sure you have first filled out and submitted a volunteer application with Belinda.

 - CLEANUP We ask everyone to pitch in!
 Kitchen cleaning, reconfiguring the hall as needed, and breaking down boxes.

 - SUBSTITUTES Volunteers who are not on the regular schedule but who can fill-in from time to time.
-DRIVERS Volunteers who do food pickup at the Regional Food Bank or Siena College and deliver to the church.
+DRIVERS Volunteers who do food pickup at the Regional Food Bank and deliver to the church.

 Volunteer Opportunity: FOCUS Interfaith Food Pantry